Plant-eating stink bugs damage plants by sucking their sap. In some cases, they can cause significant damage to your crops.

 The cheapest stink bug home remedy is to remove them by hand.

-Quickly pluck them off your tomato plants or whatever you find them on.
-Next, drop them into a bucket of soapy water to suffocate.
+Quickly pluck them off your tomato plants, pepper plants, blackberries, or any other plants where you find them.
+Next, drop them into a bucket of soapy water to suffocate and kill them.

 5. Hose Them

-Use a spray nozzle on your hose and put it on a high setting to knock stink bugs off your plants.
+Use a spray nozzle on your hose and set it to high to get rid of stink bugs on your plants.
 This DIY method may not kill them, but it will deter them for a while.

 6. Sticky Traps

-These make excellent stink bug traps!
-However, use them with caution, as they can catch beneficial insects as well.
+These can help capture and monitor stink bugs.
+However, use them cautiously, as they can also catch beneficial insects.

 7. Neem Oil